 Business With Purpose

-Lizard Island is surrounded by the 3000 individual reef systems that make up the 2,300km-long Great Barrier Reef, one of the most complex, fragile – and threatened – ecosystems on the planet.
-It’s the ideal position from which to educate guests about the reef and assist in supporting its conservation.
+Lizard Island is surrounded by the 3,000 individual reef systems that make up the 2,300 kilometre long Great Barrier Reef, one of the most complex, fragile, and threatened ecosystems on the planet.
+It is the ideal location from which to share knowledge and love of the reef and assist in supporting its conservation and regeneration.

-“We recognise the privilege of our location and the opportunities it presents for helping to protect, nurture and conserve the natural values of the island itself and the greater surrounding reef for generations to come,” says Greg Magi, Executive Director.
+“We recognise the privilege of our location and the opportunities it presents for helping to protect, nurture and conserve the natural values of the island itself and the greater surrounding reef for generations to come,” said Leon Pink, General Manager.